volumio/volumio-plugins/plugins/audio_interface/brutefir3/next/readme.md

 ## NEW!

-First experimental multi channel up to 2x4 !!!
+First experimental multi channel (2x2)

 The plugin provide an exclusive feature we called __VoBAF__ : Volume Based Adaptativ Filtering !
 Different filters may be applied depending on volume level.